carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 ## Prerequisites

 To go through the examles below, the following prerequisites are assumed:
-* You will need to [install the latest release candidate](install-alpha.md) of kapp-controller on a Kubernetes cluster.
+* You will need to [install the latest release](install.md) of kapp-controller on a Kubernetes cluster.
 * These workflows also assume some of the other Carvel tools are installed on your system, namely `kapp`, `imgpkg`, and `kbld`.
 For more info on how to install these, see our [install section on the homepage](/#whole-suite).